 With the 1966 FA Cup final beckoning, Catterick gambled on the previously unknown Cornishman Mike Trebilcock to replace fans' favourite Fred Pickering, but his decision was vindicated as Trebilcock scored twice and the Blues came from 0-2 down to win a memorable final 3-2.

 With England World Cup winner Alan Ball signed for a British record £110,000 - and joining a line up of rising stars such as Joe Royle, John Hurst and Jimmy Husband - plus another new signing Howard Kendall - 1968 saw Everton return to Wembley once more.
 This time, however, their hopes were dashed when West Brom took the FA Cup in extra time.

 With the 1969-1970 season beckoning, hopes were high as Everton fielded one of the finest sides seen in English football.
 The expectations were matched as the Toffees secured the Championship in style, with the 'Holy Trinity' of Kendall, Harvey and Ball providing silk and steel to the Everton midfield.

 However, disaster was to strike for Catterick as team confidence plummeted unexpectedly after two semi-final defeats to Liverpool and Panathaniakos, and the team fell to 14th place only 12 months after heading the League.

-While driving home one night in January 1972, Catterick suffered a heart attack, and in April 1973 with four years still left on his contract, continuing fears about his health, and worries about the affect it would have on the team forced him to move to a less strenuous role as a senior executive.
+While driving home one night in January 1972 Catterick suffered a heart attack.
+Then, in April 1973 and with four years still left on his contract, continuing fears about his health, and worries about the affect it would have on the team forced him to move to a less strenuous role as a senior executive.